kkadk/django-api-project-task_manager/README.md

 ```
 8. Add the previously generated secret key to the .env file:
 ```
+DJANGO_SECRET_KEY=your-generated-secret-key-here
-DJANGO_SECRET_KEY=your-generated-secret-key-here # replace with your generated secret key and make sure it is inside quotations.
+# replace it with your generated secret key and make sure it is inside quotations.
 ```

 ##  Apply Migrations: